spinofsf/SDC-Traffic-sign-classifier/README.md

 |    Validation Set :  4410                 |
 |    Test Set       : 12630                 |

-Here is a sample image from each class in the dataset
+Here is a random sample image from each class in the dataset.
+From these images, it is clear that the light conditions and clarity of the features in the image vary considerably.

 ![alt text](./writeup_images/image_random_sample.png)